Introduction

 As a result, the raw image would need a lot of processing to produce a high-quality image.

-The image processing sector is currently one of the global businesses with the fastest growth rates, and as a result, it is a crucial area of engineering study.
-ISP, which is either externally integrated or embedded within the video processor, does image processing.
 An image signal processor (ISP) is a processor that receives a raw image from the image sensor and outputs a processed version of that picture (or some data associated with it).

 To deliver a high-quality image for a specific camera sensor and use case, an ISP could carry out several procedures, including black level reduction, noise reduction, AWB, tone mapping, color interpolation, autofocus, etc.